tinymce/tinymce-docs/modules/ROOT/pages/file-image-upload.md

----
-layout: default
-title: Image and file options
+# Image and file options
-title_nav: Images and files
+:title_nav: Images and files
-description: These settings affect TinyMCE's image and file handling capabilities.
+:description: These settings affect TinyMCE's image and file handling capabilities.
----

 ## Controlling or adjusting allowed image and file formats